CurlyTaleGamesLLC/PyKiln/getting-started.md

 Download and upzip the PyKiln repository to your computer.

 Included in the repository is a python script that will automatically download the required libraries, erase your ESP32, write the Micropython firmware, and then copy the PyKiln files in the src folder to the ESP32.
+It will also prompt you for your WiFi network name and password.
+By default PyKiln will connect to GitHub Pages to load a web page to control your kiln.
+More info below if you want to host the page on your local network.

-The script is called **setup-esp32.py**
+The script is called **setup_esp32.py**

 #### Windows

-To run the python script you can double click the **setup-esp32-windows.bat** file
+To run the python script you can double click the **setup_esp32-windows.bat** file

 #### Mac OS and Linux
 Open terminal and CD to the PyKiln directory and run: